-- Review of all contracts and service level agreements across the trust for efficiencies and identification of areas for possible trust wide savings. - Contracts which have come up for renewal have all been reviewed subject to value for money. - Facilities contracts have been subject to best value review: extended maintenance of various equipment. - Robustly challenging useful life of equipment e.g. computing equipment. - Review of energy contracts across the trust. - Tender for the trust wide catering provision, iPads, interactive whiteboard replacement, computer replacement, external auditors, HR provision and building works at Arlecdon Primary School.
+- Review of all contracts and service level agreements across the trust for efficiencies and identification of areas for possible trust wide savings. - Contracts which have come up for renewal have all been reviewed subject to value for money. - Facilities contracts have been subject to best value review: extended maintenance of various - Robustly challenging useful life of equipment e.g. computing equipment. - Review of energy contracts across the trust. - Tender for the trust wide catering provision, iPads, iMac and Macbooks and computer replacement.